brainstormforce/custom-template-lifterlms/readme.txt

 4. Select the template for individual course
 5. The default LifterLMS template for that individual course will be replaced with the custom template selected in previous step

 This plugin currently works best with the Astra Theme.
-But here is how other themes can add support.

 == Changelog ==